foundation-go/foundation/README.md

 ## 🚀 Getting Started

-Currently, the best way to get started is by exploring the codebase.
-We're working on providing sample implementations and thorough documentation to make the onboarding process even smoother.
-Stay tuned!
+Currently, the best way to get started is by exploring the [examples](./examples) directory.
+There is an example application called `clubchat` that demonstrates how to use Foundation to create a simple event-driven microservices application.

 ## 🖥️ CLI Tool